 These mushroom-stuffed meatballs are served with mashed potatoes and pickles.
 They are a comforting and delicious way of enjoying Polish-style meatballs.

-These mushroom-stuffed meatballs are something special.
-Mixed ground meat stuffed with mushrooms, onions, and herbs, a different kind of meatball perfect for the holiday season.
+These mushroom-stuffed meatballs are a festive twist on a classic - juicy ground meat filled with mushrooms, onions, and herbs, making them perfect for the holiday season.

 You might already know how much we love meatballs in our house!
 Either regular Romanian Meatballs - Chiftele like my grandmother used to make all the time or the Zucchini Beef Meatballs.
 With a sauce like the Pork Meatballs in Tomato Sauce or the Turkey Meatballs in Turmeric Sauce.

-It doesn't matter the sauce, the kind of meat used; it doesn't even matter if they are actually made with meat if they are round and can be called meatballs or “meatballs”, we love them!
+It doesn't matter the sauce or the kind of meat used; it doesn't even matter if they are actually made with meat; if they are round and can be called meatballs or โmeatballs,โ we love them!

-And you might want to try these other Polish meatballs with mushroom gravy, a completely different yet equally tasty recipe.
+Check out these Polish meatballs with mushroom gravy, a completely different yet equally tasty recipe.

 Jump to recipe

-- Cook the onions until translucent, and remove half of them from the skillet.
-You will need half to make the filling and half for the meat mixture.
+- Cook the onions until translucent, then remove half of them for the meat mixture.

-- Mix the reserved onions, ground meat, soaked and squeezed-out bread, grated garlic, one egg, thyme, salt, and pepper to taste.
+- Mix the reserved onions, ground meat, soaked bread, garlic, one egg, thyme, salt, and pepper.

-- Beat the second egg in a small bowl.
-Place the remaining flour onto a plate.
+- Beat the second egg in a bowl and place the flour on a plate.

-- Shallow-fry in a little oil in the skillet.
+- Shallow-fry them in a little oil in the skillet.

 - Cook for 6 minutes on one side, flip, cover, and cook on low heat for about 10 minutes or until cooked through.